Actor Keanu Reeves returns to the dark side in 'John Wick'

 After arming himself with a small arsenal, Wick checks into the Continental Hotel.
 It is a safe haven for assassins, where killing is forbidden and the desk clerk can arrange an unquestioning doctor to patch up wounds, and even a waste disposal company to get rid of bullet-riddled bodies.

-"There is a humour to the situation," Reeves said.
+"There is a humor to the situation," Reeves said.
 "John is drenched in blood and he is asking about room service to get his shirt cleaned."

 Swedish actor Michael Nyqvist ("The Girl with the Dragon Tattoo") is the Russian crime lord and Wick's former boss.
 "Game of Thrones" actor Alfie Allen, plays his son, who unleashes the wrath of Wick, and Willem Dafoe ("The Grand Budapest Hotel") is an assassin who accepts a contract to kill Wick.